 Class 3 material is recommended for heavy duty offset holders, back-up bars, flash welding dies, current carrying structural members, shafts and bushings in combination with Class 2 Alloys.

 RWMA Class 14 (Copper, Chromium, Cobalt, Beryllium)

-Please send your request for tungsten copper and tungsten carbide copper electrodes to firstname.lastname@example.org.
+Please send your request on tungsten copper and tungsten carbide copper electrodes to email@example.com.

 Related tungsten products